D4rXz3n0n/dockerized_spring_boot_angular/README.md

 **docker-compose up --build** will build image and launch instances

-Then you will be able to play with the app through http://locahost
+Then you will be able to play with the app through http://localhost

+## Warning
+Please make sure ports 27017,8080,80 are not used.